 Our fees for handling probate, estate and trust legal disputes and litigation depend on the type and nature of your matter and the attorneys handling your case.

 - Initial Consultations: We generally charge $400 for initial consultations, which typically last approximately one hour.
 If you prefer or live outside the Phoenix metropolitan area, we will usually handle the initial consultation by telephone or video conference.
 You can pay the initial consultation fee online or by cash, check, credit card, or debit card.

 After the initial consultation, we offer flexible fee arrangements that can fit each client’s needs.
 Although we are open to discussing other arrangements, the possible fee arrangements include the following:

 Flat Fee: In a flat fee, you pay us one pre-set amount for a given project, which may or may not include costs.
 For example, for a flat fee, we may evaluate the interpretation or meaning of a provision in a will and provide advice to you so that you can make a decision on whether the will is valid or whether to challenge the will.
-We also typically offer to handle uncontested appointments of personal representatives, guardians and/or conservators for a flat fee (usually no more than $4,000).
+We also typically offer to handle uncontested appointments of personal representatives, special administrators, guardians and/or conservators for a flat fee (usually no more than $5,000).
+The flat fee typically includes us preparing the necessary paperwork to obtain such appointment or to draft the paperwork needed before any required hearing, as well as to attend any uncontested hearing.
+The flat fee may also include our firm drafting other necessary notices.
 If the matter becomes contested, we would then charge hourly.